 About this courseSkip About this course

 People in every corner of the world are solving social and environmental problems in their communities.
-In the past decade, new programs and resources like MIT Solve have emerged to support those social entrepreneurs.
-However, many startups find it difficult to clearly communicate their work and impact to secure funding and other opportunities.
+In the past decade, new programs like MIT Solve have emerged to support those social entrepreneurs.
+However, many startups find it difficult to develop social entrepreneurship business plans that clearly communicate their work and impact to secure funding and other opportunities.
 This five-week course helps early-stage social impact startups define three key aspects of their business:

-Planning for Scale: How can you reach more people to scale your impact?
+- Planning for Scale: How can you reach more people to scale your positive impact?
 Where will you gain the funding to do so?

-Each week, we will share case studies from established organizations and entrepreneurs around the world to bring these concepts to life and help you design your own business and impact plan.
+Each week, we will share case studies from entrepreneurs and both nonprofit and for-profit social enterprises around the world to bring these concepts to life and help you design your own social business model and impact plan.
 Upon completing this course, you will have:

 You may be a good candidate for this course if any of the following criteria apply to you: